 MATE 5049.
 CALCULUS OF VARIATIONS (On demand).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: MATE 4009.
+Prerequisite: MATE 4009 or authorization of the Director of the Department.

 Origin and historical development of the calculus of variations; first variation of a functional; canonical forms of Euler's equations; second variation: sufficient conditions for weak and strong extremals; applications to problems in geometry, mechanisms and physics.